fhy1013/multimedia-player/README.md

-# Multimedia Player
+# L7Player

 ## Ver 1.0.0.0
 ## Prepare
 - You need to go to https://ffmpeg.org/download.html to download the latest version of ffmpeg's shared libraries (the current version of ffmpeg is 4.4).
-Extract it to /multimedia-player/external_dependencies/ directory and rename it to ffmpeg.
+Extract it to /L7Player/external_dependencies/ directory and rename it to ffmpeg.

-- You have to create before running the test case /multimedia-player/resource/media directory and prepare test.mp4 file.
+- You have to create before running the test case /L7Player/resource/media directory and prepare test.mp4 file.

 The dir is:
 ```